Back to top

 |Heroin/codeine/morphine||4-5 days||Unknown||Up to 90 days||12-36 hours|

 Impairment reduces someone’s ability to make decisions or do their job and can be from: tiredness, stress, dealing with grief or a breakup, medications or alcohol and drug use.
-While breathalysers can measure whether the alcohol someone has drunk is making them impaired, drug tests cannot do this.
+While breathalysers can measure whether the alcohol someone has drunk is making them impaired, other drug tests cannot do this.
 Knowing if someone used drugs does not mean they were affected by them at work.